bradford-hamilton/Ruby-On-Quails/guides/source/2_2_release_notes.md

 * You can now easily [show a custom error page](http://m.onkey.org/2008/7/20/rescue-from-dispatching) for exceptions raised while routing a request.
 * The HTTP Accept header is disabled by default now.
 You should prefer the use of formatted URLs (such as `/customers/1.xml`) to indicate the format that you want.
 If you need the Accept headers, you can turn them back on with `config.action_controller.use_accept_header = true`.
 * Benchmarking numbers are now reported in milliseconds rather than tiny fractions of seconds
-* Rails now supports HTTP-only cookies (and uses them for sessions), which help mitigate some cross-site scripting risks in newer browsers.
+* Quails now supports HTTP-only cookies (and uses them for sessions), which help mitigate some cross-site scripting risks in newer browsers.
 * `redirect_to` now fully supports URI schemes (so, for example, you can redirect to a svn`ssh: URI).
 * `render` now supports a `:js` option to render plain vanilla JavaScript with the right mime type.
 * Request forgery protection has been tightened up to apply to HTML-formatted content requests only.